Rishon LeZion: Economy

 Rishon LeZion's main industries today are wine, construction, services and commerce.
 Factories and workshops are located in the old industrial zone, which has become a popular venue for pubs, dance clubs, and restaurants.
 Industry in the city is largely divided into two industrial centers: the old industrial zone in the north of the city and the new industrial zone in the west of the city.

 The three major malls in Rishon LeZion are Rothschild Center in the old downtown center, Gold Mall (Kenyon HaZahav) in the New West district, and the newly constructed Azrieli Rishonim.
 Companies such as Coca-Cola, Gazit-Globe, Volvo, and Fiat are expected to open in the Maayan Sorek area.
 As part of the city's 5-year plan to be completely water-independent, construction of a desalination plant is planned for Rishon, which will produce 3.7 million cubic meters of water per year.
 The city already hosts the large Shafdan recycling plant.
+On 25 January 2026, it was announced that the Soreq B desalination plant had gone into full operation, producing 200 million cubic metres of water annually after having began at 60% capacity in the previous year.